 Math can and should be fun!
-At Mathnasium, we use proprietary curriculum that ensures math learning is lighthearted and fun as well as thorough.
-You can also find ways of incorporating math into your home life so your child can practice their math skills while doing fun activities such as shopping, cooking, sports, etc. Check out our holiday activities post for a few ideas for incorporating math into home activities, and stay tuned on the Number Sense blog for more fun ways to practice math at home!
+At Mathnasium of Palatine, we use proprietary curriculum that ensures math learning is lighthearted and fun as well as thorough.
+You can also find ways of incorporating mathematics into your home life so your child can practice their math skills while doing fun activities such as shopping, cooking, sports, etc. Check out our holiday activities post for a few ideas for incorporating math into home activities, and stay tuned on the Number Sense blog math website for more fun ways to practice math at home!

 The Trap of Not Filling in the Gaps

 Filling in those gaps is more crucial than ever before.

 Please let me explain the problem of “Algebra Too Soon,” - That is, the situation where students are programmed into Algebra while lacking the knowledge necessary for success in the course.
 The “trap” is that students are put under such tremendous pressure to perform in their current class that they don’t have the time or the interest to acquire the “missing” knowledge, the “gaps,” that will make future success possible.

 When confronted with the stark reality that genuine learning is not taking place, many students, parents, and school counselors con themselves into believing that if we can “just get past this test, this class, everything will be all right.”
 This is an illusion whose consequences may not manifest themselves for many years to come.
 Here is a quote from The Mathematics Association of America website outlining reality for far too many students.